 Two-Wheel Tourism: How to Plan a Cycling Trip in Europe

 There are an abundance of camping possibilities as well as the ever-present guest houses and youth hostels scattered across the continent.
-The relatively small size of the European countries makes it possible to cover a lot of cultural ground in few square kilometers, which is especially rewarding to those of us who like to travel slowly, by bike.
+The relatively small size of European countries makes it possible to cover a lot of cultural ground in few square kilometers, which is especially rewarding by bike.

 Finally, Europe is an especially great place for cyclists of all ages.
 We did it with four kids, 5-11 at the time, and we ran into a man in Wittenberg, Germany who was 83 and cycling for three months on a self-supported tour, meaning he was carrying all his own gear, alone, having a blast.
 Regardless of age or ability, Europe is amazing by bike!